pratyush201102/pratyush201102/README.md

 - 👋 Hi, I’m @pratyush201102
-- 👀 I’m interested in computer programming
+- 👀 I’m interested in Software Engineering

 <!---
 pratyush201102/pratyush201102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.